There are three student membership categories as follows:

 - The HWC ID cards are issued to Partners and Dependents 16+.
 The first HWC ID card is provided at no charge.
 Upon renewal, the original card will be activated.

 - If an HWC ID card is lost or stolen, the member must purchase a new card for replacement at a cost per Western Oregon University’s Photo ID Card replacement cost of $15.

 - If you lose your WOU ID card, you may get a replacement at the Werner University Center Information Desk for a $15.00 fee.

 - Persons who are caught fraudulently using an ID card other than their own will be denied entrance, the ID card will be confiscated, and both the individual and owner of the card may face disciplinary action and may be trespassed from the facility.

 - Current students, faculty, and staff members may elect to activate their fingerprint in their member account as a backup form of access if they forget their WOU ID card.
-If their fingerprint does not work or allow access the current student, faculty, and staff member should have their WOU ID card to gain access to the facility.
+If their fingerprint does not work or allow access to the current student, faculty, and staff member should have their WOU ID card to gain access to the facility.

 - Users must understand biometric devices do not always read an individual’s fingerprint accurately or at all due to a number of issues.
 Due to this unreliability, we only use the biometric access system as a backup device and have your WOU ID card available.

 - A student or HWC member who forgets their ID card or otherwise seeks to use the Health and Wellness Center without ID must go to the HWC Front Desk to request authorization for admission.
 Upon review of active membership status, the individual will fill out the required documentation.